 We’ve covered lack of strategy quite a few times in some of our guides and articles like:

 - The key to long-term success – know yourself

 - Five ground rules for investing

-- How to trading and invest in ETFs
+- How to invest in ETFs

 - Tips on forex trading strategies

 But, we always try and limit our guides and ramblings to between 300 and 1,000 words.
 For two reasons really.
 First, we assume that people will get bored of reading them if they are too long.
 And secondly, rather evilly and commercially, Google tends to rank articles of that length with higher priority so they have a greater chance of being higher up the search results when people are looking for them.

 However, if you have more time want to know more about how and why this happens and what you can do about it read The Art of Execution by Lee Freeman-Shor.
 It’s around 200 pages and it about a 2-3 hour read.
 This is a book I wish was written 20 years ago when I first started spread betting with IG and was guilty of pretty much every mistake highlighted in the book.
 It would have saved me a few quid over the years…